McBrideMusings/code-server/README.md

 ## SSH Configuration

 ### Host Key Persistence
-SSH host keys are generated once and persisted in `/mnt/user/appdata/code-server/ssh/`.
+SSH host keys are generated once and persisted in a host-mounted volume.
 This prevents SSH client warnings on container rebuilds.

 ### Authentication
 - **Key-based**: Authorized keys mounted from host